IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Application-Architecture--Implementation-View.md

 The Document service may be connected to an outside service via the Document Adapter.
 Currently this source is set up by us but in the future this could be an LMS system.

+**:warning: Soon to be the new "Media Service"** serving all files like audio, images, pdfs.
+Reason: Similarity between these files higher, as only simple storage without streaming is planned for this kind of data.

 Related Pages:
 * [Content Data Model](./Application-Architecture--Data-Model--Content)